cocos3d/cocos3d/Templates/Xcode4/cocos3d Application.xctemplate/README!.txt

 3. Add the newly linked cocos2d files to the project by dragging the cocos2d folder from the cocos3d distribution folder to the Xcode Project Navigator panel.

-By linking to cocos2d 2.x, you will automatically be using OpenGL ES 2.0, and by linking to cocos2d 1.x, you will automatically be using OpenGL ES 1.1.
+By linking to cocos2d 2.x, you will automatically use OpenGL ES 2.0, and by linking to cocos2d 1.x, you will automatically use OpenGL ES 1.1.
 Because of this, you cannot mix the use of OpenGL ES 2.0 and 1.1 within a single application.